BabisKk/Wikiviews/README.md

 parallel -j 10 < tasks.txt
 ```
 3. Create a Spark Cluster in Google DataProc with Jupyter Notebook enabled.
 Use the bucket you created earlier for staging.
 4. Goto the Web Interfaces of your cluster, open Jypter and create a new notebook.
+Alternatively you can create a Spark job.
-5. Paste the contents of spark.py into a cell and adjust the needed variables.
+5. Paste the contents of spark.py (shown also below) into a cell and adjust the needed variables.
 The code loads all csv's from a folder, processes them and dumps a parquet file:
 ```python
 from pyspark.sql.types import StructType, StructField, IntegerType, StringType import pyspark.sql.functions as F